What is the Best Coffee Grinder for French Press Coffee Maker?

 Why Do We Need a Great Grinder for French Press?

 Maybe more than other brewing methods, a great French press cup starts with a perfect grind.
-The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, requires a uniform grind size for predictable results every time.
-Consistent results allow you to accurately use the right brewing time and the correct brewing temperature.
-Grind size is one of the crucial variables in coffee brewing.
-Changing the grind size will trigger a chain reaction that necessitates adjustments in brewing temperature and steep time.
-For instance, coarser grinds require more steeping time.
+By perfect grind, we mean uniform grind size and predictable results every time.
+You need consistent results, so you can accurately use the right brewing time and the correct brewing temperature.
+Grind size is one of the most important variables of coffee brewing, as recognized by the Specialty Coffee Association (SCA).
+Changing the grind size will determine a chain change reaction that would require a change of brewing temperature and steep time.
+For instance, for coarser grinds, you need more steeping time to achieve proper extraction.
+As baristas and coffee professionals know, mastering this variable is the foundation of repeatable quality.

-As outlined by Scott Rao in The Professional Barista’s Handbook, you also need a uniform grind.
+You also need a uniform grind.
 This ensures your other two brewing parameters, the temperature and the steeping time, are adequate for that grind size.
-With a blade grinder, you get boulders and dust, which is detrimental to specialty coffee.
-I’ll explain why in a moment.
+With a blade grinder, you get boulders and dust, and this is the worst thing in specialty coffee.
+I’ll show you why in a second.
+This lack of uniformity is why the SCA and experts like Scott Rao emphasize burr grinders for any precision brewing method.

 french press coffee 400x372 1